Overthrow of the Roman monarchy: Political influence

-The role of Lucius Junius Brutus in the abolition of the kings was referenced by the public as part of a campaign to convince one of his descendants, Marcus Junius Brutus, to organise the assassination of Julius Caesar.
+The putative role of Lucius Junius Brutus in the abolition of the kings was commemorated by the later Romans with a statue on the Capitoline Hill – holding an unsheathed sword – in front of the statues of the seven kings of Rome.
+The story of his overthrow was also referenced by the public as part of a campaign to convince one of his descendants, Marcus Junius Brutus, to organise the assassination of Julius Caesar.

-During the French Revolution, images of both Lucius Brutus and Marcus Brutus "were ubiquitous [in]...
-Jacobin clubs, public buildings, and popular societies"; the stories of his overthrow of the kings "embodied evolving ideals of civic virtue" and "the populace at large embraced [Brutus as] a heroic model of citizenship".
+Praise of Brutus, both the one who expelled the kings and the one who killed Caesar, was common during the French Revolution; the name was appropriated as an exemplar of civic republican virtues and citizenship.
 Boys, and whole towns, were named after Brutus.
 The leaders of the French Revolution, according to Mona Ozouf, drew on "legendary antiquity... to rise to the level of the events which they were living".
 Contemporaneously, in the debate over ratification of what would become the Constitution of the United States, the authors of The Federalist Papers signed with the pseudonym "Publius", a reference to the Publius Valerius Poplicola of the Livian narrative.